FenixEdu/fenixedu.github.io/overview/index.md

 ## Overview

 [Getting started](#quickstart) with the FenixEdu™ project is easy.
-You can learn more about our [methodology][Methodology], learn how to contribute with our [tutorials][Tutorias], and explore our sub-projects.
+You can learn more about our [methodology][Methodology], learn how to contribute with our [tutorials][Tutorials], and explore our [sub-projects][SubProjects].

 Hoping that FenixEdu™ solutions may be useful to others, we share our software with the community whenever possible.
 FenixEdu™ comprehends a range of solutions, from academic and administrative processes to general purpose software libraries.

 We also share our methodology and our knowledge through tutorials.
-This documentation page intends to get you started or help you resolve any issue that you might encounter while con
+This documentation page intends to get you started and help you resolve any issue that you might encounter while contributing to our codebase.

 ### Quickstart